 An event or events that disturbs the established order.

 Background information about characters, places and objects that is needed for the storyteller to set-up the story.
+The setup of the narrative arc often contains the bulk of the exposition.

 A pattern of increasingly intense action that occupies the bulk of the film.
 Action may be psychological and/or physical.
+Same as the rising tension defined above.

 After the climax, the action diminishes or falls off as the complications of the conflict resolve.
+This is the same thing as the resolution defined above.